Daniel Garner - M.Ost D.O (UK)

 The current Osteopathy course is a 5-year university degree (3-year Bachelor and 2-year Masters) which is taught at RMIT and Victoria University in Melbourne, as well as Southern Cross University in Lismore.

 These days, medicine has progressed a lot and osteopaths typically don’t see themselves as an “alternative” to modern medicine, but rather as a complement to it.
 So you can rest assured knowing you’re receiving safe and effective treatment.

 Osteopathy vs. Chiropractic & Physiotherapy

-The main difference between Osteopathy and other manual therapies is the underlying principle that all of the body’s systems are interrelated.
+The main difference between Osteopathy, Chiropractic, Physiotherapy and other manual therapies is the underlying principle that all of the body’s systems are interrelated.

 Osteopaths tend to treat the body more completely using a wide range of techniques over a longer treatment session than most other manual therapists.

-What Can I Expect From My Osteopathic Treatment?
+What Can I Expect From My Osteopathy Treatment?

-Osteopaths Rhys Donovan, Dan Garner and Rick Hartley have a versatile approach to suit many types of patients and complaints.
+Cronulla Osteopaths Dr Rhys Donovan, Dr Dan Garner and Dr Rick Hartley have a versatile approach to suit many types of patients and complaints.
 Most treatments consist of a combination of deep tissue massage, stretching, joint mobilisation or adjustments, and exercise prescription.

 Massaging and stretching before adjustment are the preferred approach as it makes the process easier and more comfortable.
 But if you don't like getting your joints 'cracked', that's not a problem.
 Your comfort comes first.
 Plus, there are techniques that can be used to alleviate your pain including trigger point therapy, targeted stretching and gentle joint mobilisation.